GabrielMacJr/Django_MySql_CRUD_APP/README.md

 An app that will be able to create an employee object and store the employee details into a database (MySQL Database).
-The employee details will be able to be modified and the employee can also be deleted.
+The employee details will be able to be modified and the employee will be able to be deleted.

 <p align = "center">